-Action: The supervisor or Director must record all first aid cases in the facility's Log Book.
+Action: The supervisor or Director must record all first aid cases in the facility's Log Book and report the incident to the Executive Director.

-Accidental Injury or Industrial Disease requiring Medical Aid
+c.
+Accidental Injury or Industrial Disease requiring Medical Aid:

-- Whenever an employee requires medical aid, a Treatment Memorandum shall be prepared and sent with the person to the doctor or emergency center. - The company must notify WSIB within 3 days when an employee is injured and requires Medical Aid or is disabled on any working day beyond the date of the injury.

-Action: The Supervisor or Director must complete WSIB Form 7 and notify the Executive Director or designate as soon as possible of the accident to ensure the proper paperwork is completed as necessary.
+Whenever an employee requires medical aid, a Treatment Memorandum shall be prepared and sent with the person to the emergency center or physician.
+Action: The Society must notify WSIB within 3 days from the occurrence when an employee at work is injured and requires Medical Aid or becomes disabled.
+Action: The Manager must complete WSIB Form 7 and notify the Executive Director or designate as soon as possible of the accident to ensure the proper paperwork is completed and submitted.

-Fatality or Critical Injury
+- d.
+Fatality or Critical Injury:

-Immediate notification by telephone to:
+- i) Immediate notification by telephone to:

-- i) Inspector of the Ministry of Labour
+- ii) Inspector of the Ministry of Labour

-- ii) Health and Safety Representative

 - iii) Executive Director

+- iv) Health and Safety Representative